How to Qualify for Biden’s Student Loan Forgiveness Plan: FAQ

 How Does the Plan Affect Future Loan Repayments?

-Biden's plan includes extending the student loan repayment pause through Dec.
+Biden's plan included extending the student loan repayment pause through Dec.
 31, 2022.
-Repayments will begin again in January 2023.
+However, pending litigation convinced him to move that date back once again to July 1, 2023.

 The administration has additionally proposed a rule that would create a new income-driven repayment (IDR) plan.
 Under the rule, borrowers would pay no more than 5% of their discretionary income monthly on undergraduate loans instead of 10%, and loan balances of $12,000 or less would be forgiven after 10 years of payments instead of 20 years.
 Graduate school debt also qualifies, but it must be repaid at 10% of discretionary income.